James Manning (scientist)

-James Dermot Manning (born in Georgetown, British Guyana on 10 September 1917 and died in Wellington, New Zealand on 30 June 1989) was a surgeon, pathologist and public health administrator.
+James Dermot Manning (10 September 1917 in Georgetown, British Guyana – 30 June 1989 in Wellington, New Zealand) was a surgeon, pathologist and public health administrator.
 He was a leading authority on the laboratory diagnosis of Toxoplasmosis.

 Education

 Manning was educated at Clongowes Wood College near Clane in County Kildare in Ireland and studied medicine at St Bartholomew's Medical College and at the London School of Hygiene and Tropical Medicine.
 His qualifications were as follows – MRCS (Eng) LRCP (London) 1940, MB BS (London) 1946, MD (London) 1951, DipBact (London) 1951, MRCPath 1966 and FRCPath 1978.
 Manning initially worked at Dulwich Hospital in London.

 Military career

 During the Second World War, Manning was Surgeon Lieutenant, RNVR 1940–1946, and was on destroyer duties from 1940 until 1942.
 He was based at Haslar Naval Hospital and St Vincents Fleet Air Arm Hospital at Portsmouth from 1942 until 1944.
 In the final year of the war, Manning was in charge of the laboratory on the hospital ship Ophir.